forseti-security/forseti-security/_docs/_latest/use/explain.md

 ```

-The example above shows that user `user/abc@gmail.com` has permission `iam.serviceAccounts.get` on resource `organization/1234567890`
-because the user is assigned with role `roles/iam.securityReviewer` on resource `organization/1234567890`.

 #### Grant a member permission to a resource

 ```
 $ forseti-client-XXXX-vm> forseti explainer why_denied <MEMBER_NAME> <RESOURCE_NAME> --permission <PERMISSION_NAME>
 ```

-The result will list any potential bindings to add.
+The result will list any potential bindings you can add to grant the required permission.
+The following example result shows that to access resource `resource_bar`, user `member_foo` needs role `roles/baz_role` on the resource or its parent.
+The result also shows that the user gets the role if you add them to the group `group_foo_parent`, which already has the required permission.

 ```
 strategies {